Andrew Boyens

-Andrew Victor Boyens is a New Zealand international footballer who plays and coaches with amateur side Forrest Hill Milford.
+Andrew Victor Boyens is a New Zealand former footballer who played as a centre-back and is the technical director for New Zealand.
 Boyens has represented New Zealand at the international level.

 Career

 College

 Boyens spent his childhood in Napier where he was born on 18 September 1983 and moved to Dunedin at age 16.
 He was educated at Kavanagh College and the University of Otago, completing a BA in 2004.
 He started his playing career in New Zealand, playing for University of Otago and semi-professional club Dunedin Technical before transferring to University of New Mexico in 2004, where he was named a first-team All-American in 2006.

 Professional

 After briefly playing for Otago United in the New Zealand Football Championship, Boyens was drafted in the first round of the 2007 MLS SuperDraft by Toronto FC.
 He scored his first MLS goal off a corner in a 2–1 win over the Colorado Rapids on 2 June 2007.
 He was released by Toronto FC on 14 April 2008.

 Boyens went on trial at New York Red Bulls in April 2008, and signed with the team on 5 May 2008.
 He appeared in 19 matches during the MLS regular season.
 After an up and down season Boyens' solid play in central defence helped Red Bulls pull off a surprising first-round upset in the MLS playoffs, defeating defending champion Houston Dynamo 4–1 on aggregate.

 After appearing in 41 official matches for the club in three years, New York Red Bulls announced that Boyens would not be part of their plans for the 2011 MLS season.
 He signed with Chivas USA on 9 February 2011.
 At season's end, Chivas USA declined his 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
 Boyens was selected by Los Angeles Galaxy in stage 2 of the draft on 12 December 2011.
 He signed with Los Angeles on 30 January 2012.

 After the conclusion of the 2012 season, LA declined the 2013 option on Boyens's contract and he entered the 2012 MLS Re-Entry Draft.
 Boyens went undrafted in both rounds of the draft.